rudfoss/practical-react-with-typescript/README.md

 If the command fails you might not have installed all the [required prerequisites](#prerequisites) or you may need to restart your terminal for your paths-environment to take effect.
 Once setup is completed you are ready to run the applications in the workspace.

+> [!NOTE]
+> Why are we not using the latest version of NX?
+At the time of the last course (December 2024) Nx v20 still had [quite a few outstanding bugs](https://github.com/nrwl/nx/issues?q=is%3Aissue%20state%3Aopen%20label%3A%22type%3A%20bug%22).
+The React generator was also not compatible yet.
+We are sticking with v19 until most of these issues are resolved.

 ### Running the applications

 The React application is bundled using Vite and started using the Nx task runner.
 Vite provides a live development environment that reloads modules when they are changed.
 To run the environment using Nx you can "run the target" `serve` for the project `userdb-app` like this: